Cluster X-varieties at infinity: Introduction

-{\it Toric varieties.} A seed with the trivial bilinear form is just a lattice with a basis.
-The special completion in this case is a product of ${\Bbb P}^1$'s.
-Other completions are toric varieties.
+is an interesting object.
+It leads, at least in some cases, to generalizations of cluster coordinates.
+2mm For example, for the boundary of the Teichmuller space on one punctured torus, depicted on Fig 1, the complement is a union of ``black rays'' parametrised by the ${\rm P}^1({\Bbb Q})$.
+They are the limits of the ``thin black cones'', which are artefacts of the resolution of the picture.
+The ``black rays'' are in fact parametrised naturally by the cusps on the boundary of the hyperbolic plane.
+2mm The following conjecture is a more precise version of Conjecture \ref{MCCC}. \begin{conjecture} \la{uss} The cluster complex (Definition 2.14 in \cite{FG2}) is naturally identified with a connected component of the positive part of the tropical boundary. \end{conjecture}

 \paragraph{Moduli spaces of the Stokes data and degenerations.} A $G$-bundle with meromorphic connection on a Riemann surface $\Sigma$, with possibly irregular singularities, is determined by a {\it generalized monodromy data}, which consists of the monodromy and the Stokes data at irregular singularities.
-When $G=PGL_2$, the moduli space ${\cal M}{\cal S}(\Sigma)$ of the generalized monodromy data has a cluster ${\cal X}$-variety structure, and is isomorphic to ${\cal X}_{PGL_2, \widehat S}$, where $S$ is the topological surface underlying the $\Sigma$, and the isotopy class of marked boundary points on the boundary of $S$ is determined by the irregularity type of the connection.
+When $G=PGL_2$, the moduli space ${\cal M}{\cal S}(\Sigma)$ of the generalized monodromy data has a cluster Poisson variety structure, and is isomorphic to ${\cal X}_{PGL_2, {\Bbb S}}$, where $S$ is the topological surface underlying the $\Sigma$, and the isotopy class of marked boundary points on the boundary of $S$ is determined by the irregularity type of the connection.
 The strata of the special completion of generalized monodromy moduli space ${\cal M}{\cal S}(\Sigma)$ are obtained by colliding the singularities of meromorphic connections on $\Sigma$.
 A similar result is valid for any reductive group $G$, and will be discussed in detail elsewhere.

-\paragraph{Acknowledgments.} A.G. was supported by the NSF grants DMS-0653721 and DMS-1059129.
-The first draft of this paper was written when A.G. enjoyed the hospitality of IHES (Bures sur Yvette) 2009.
+\paragraph{Acknowledgments.} A.G. was supported by the NSF grants DMS-0653721, DMS-1059129 and DMS-1301776.
+The first (repectively the final) draft of this paper was written when A.G. enjoyed the hospitality of IHES (Bures sur Yvette) in 2009 (repectively in 2015).
 He is grateful to IHES for the support.

-He is grateful to the Aspen Center of Physics where the final version was completed.
+We are very grateful to the referee for correction of some of our errors, and useful comments.

-\section{Tropical boundary and special completions of cluster ${\cal X}$-varieties.}
+\section{Tropical boundary and special completions of cluster Poisson varieties.}

 \la{Sec5}